easytarget/MQ-Pro-IO/README.md

 Eject the SD card.

 ### First Boot
-Insert the SD card into the MQ Pro and BOOT.
+Insert the SD card into the MQ Pro and apply power.
 - First boot is SLOW.
 It will take 5+ minutes before anything useful appears on HDMI.
-  - This is where, if you have a serial adapter, it is handy for following progress.
+  - This is where a serial adapter is handy for following progress.
 - The HDMI console first appears after several minutes but then freezes soon after, it recovers after a while when the login prompt appears.

 Once the machine has booted you can login on console or ssh as `ubuntu:ubuntu`, and follow the mandatory instructions to change password.